The Surface Edge Explorer (SEE): A measurement-direct approach to next best view planning: Introduction

 The observation performance of \gls{see} is evaluated with both simulated and real-world experiments.
 The simulation experiments provide a quantitative comparison of \gls{see} with state-of-the-art volumetric approaches on both small- and large-scale scenes.
 In one simulation, small-scale tabletop models are observed using an RGB-D camera attached to a robotic arm.
 In another simulation, large-scale building models are observed with a LiDAR mounted on an aerial platform. \gls{see} consistently outperforms the evaluated volumetric approaches in these simulation experiments by obtaining similar or better surface coverage while travelling shorter distances and requiring less observation time.

 Real-world experiments demonstrate the same observation performance on a physical robotic platform \figref{inspector-real}.
-The experimental platform is comprised of a turntable, onto which observation targets are placed, and a UR10 robot arm with an Intel RealSense L515 affixed to the end effector.
+The platform is comprised of a turntable, onto which observation targets are placed, and a UR10 robot arm with an Intel RealSense L515 affixed to the end effector.
+It was specifically designed to evaluate \gls{nbv} approaches and is not intended to be comparable with commercial 3D scanners.
 The observation target used for the real-world experiments was a deer statue, known as the Oxford Deer.
 Results from these real-world experiments show that \gls{see} can obtain high-quality observations of the Oxford Deer with similar performance to the simulations, despite sensor noise \figref{marquee}.